Tom Clancy's Rainbow Six: Vegas 2

 The game, billed as "part sequel, part prequel", has events that run both before and concurrently to the story of Logan Keller and continue after where the first game concluded.
 In addition to the ability to customize a character in multiplayer, the player can now customize Bishop, Vegas 2s protagonist.
 In single-player, the developers claim to have vastly improved teammate AI, so that now teammates can cover each other as they advance.
 There are also several new commands, for example, the ability of a teammate to throw a grenade at a specific point.
 It is also possible to give commands to one's AI teammates using the Xbox 360, Xbox One, or PlayStation 3 headset, or a PC microphone.

 Gameplay

 Characters

 Bishop is the main protagonist that the player controls throughout Rainbow Six: Vegas 2.
-Their appearance and gender vary depending on the player's choices.
+His appearance will vary depending on the player's choices.
 If co-op mode is enabled, Knight, whose appearance also varies based on player decision, accompanies Bishop on missions.
 Knight's role, however, is limited as merely a co-op player, and Knight is not present in the single player campaign's story.
 Playing as Knight also allows co-op achievements to be unlocked.